About this event

 Epstein Barr Virus and multiple sclerosis

-Professor Christian Münz, Viral Immunology, Institute of Experimental Immunology, University of Zürich, Switzerland
+Professor Christian Münz, Professor and Co-Director of the Institute, Institute of Experimental Immunology, University of Zürich, Switzerland

 Professor Gabriele Bergers, Head of the Laboratory of Tumour Microenvironment and Therapeutic Resistance, Vlaams Instituut voor Biotechnologie, Leuven, Belgium